orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     and version as a c/c++ tarball.
 The repo or previous tarball name has right of way.
   - Live ebuilds must have KEYWORDS disabled or removed.
+  - Live ebuilds should disable analytics/telemetry in the build system.
   - All python dependencies must have either PYTHON_USEDEP or PYTHON_SINGLE_USEDEP.
   - Adding multilib is optional for decade 2020 in this overlay and may be dropped in this decade.
 If multilib is provided in the package, all dependencies must